 This type of insurance, or liability, covers you as a contractor against any claims of damage by clients or third parties, where you were at fault.

-Claims can arise from any number of incidents.
+Consequently, claims can arise from any number of incidents.
 If, for instance, you are working on a roof with building material and something falls, injuring a person walking by at the time.
-You will be held liable for any injuries sustained by them.
+Therefore, you are liable for any injuries sustained by them.

 - Property damage